 Jesus is His name."

 The school has an act of collective worship each day.
 These include prayers in the morning, before and after lunch and at the end of the school day.
-Assemblies, Hymn Practices, Class Collective Worship and our Friday 'Celebration' assembly are held each week.
+Assemblies, Hymn Practices, Class Liturgical Prayer and our Friday 'Celebration' assembly are held each week.

 The school works closely with and are supported in the development of the faith by our Parish Priest, Fr.
 John James, who is a regular visitor in school.
 He often pops in during lunchtime and spends time talking to the children, and often ventures out into the playground and stays for some lunch.
 We also join Fr James and parishioners for Mass in St Agnes' Church every half term and on other special days.
 We also mark special events in the liturgical calendar, such as Remembrance on 11th November, Holy Week and Christmas.
 During Holy Week, Year 5 and 6 children join with pupils of St Joseph's, Highfield to lead ’The Way of the Cross’- this is always a powerful and moving liturgy.

-The children, parents, school and parish work together to prepare the children to receive the Sacraments of Confession and Holy Communion in Year 4.
-There are 11 children taking part in this year's the programme.
+The children, parents, school and parish work together to prepare the children to receive the Sacraments of Reconciliation and Holy Communion in Year 4.
 The school community works with the parish to prepare and take leading roles in these sacramental masses.